In lattice QCD you have a qubic lattice. It has certain symmetries:

 The question then was how the symmetries break down when we make a volume diagonal a special direction.
 In other words: What symmetries does a cube have when it is cut perpendicular to a volume diagonal?
 We know from group theory that it only has the rotations with 120 degrees left, but can one see that visually?

-We tried to contruct this on the blackboard and quickly failed to properly construct it.
+We tried to construct this on the blackboard and quickly failed to properly construct it.
 Luckily there is the programmer friendly OpenSCAD software with which I was able to construct exactly what we have in mind:

 This makes it easy to see that the residual symmetry indeed are just the 120 degree rotations.